Escape-Technologies/py-multiauth/docs/index.md

-- Auth url (`url`): The GraphQL endpoint URL that handles the authentication request.
+- Auth url (`url`): The endpoint URL that handles the authentication request.